Back to People

 1835Age 20

-Ada was not shown her father's portrait until her 20th birthday (around Dec 1835).
+Ada was not shown the family portrait of her father until her 20th birthday (around December 1835).

 Confidence